DjangoGirls/organizer-manual/sponsors/README.md

 The Support Team will be sending invoices bi-weekly to GitHub: they will contact you with the results of your application.
 We strongly advise you to check your local tax law to learn how to declare this grant.

-### Request for another sponsorship:
+### Request another sponsorship from GitHub:

-You won't be able to apply for a second grant except if you're in a country where it's difficult to find sponsors.
+You won't be able to apply for a second grant except if your event is happening in a country where it's difficult to find sponsors.

-To apply again: fill the wire form and add a letter explaining why you need another grant.
-Send everything to the [Support Team](mailto:hello@djangogirls.org): This second application will be reviewed by GitHub and they will contact you with the results.
+To apply again: fill the wire form, the invoice and add a letter explaining why you need another grant.
+Send those three files to the [Support Team](mailto:hello@djangogirls.org): This second application will be reviewed by GitHub and they will contact you with the results.